GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 }
 ~~~~~~~~~~~~~

 Whenever you need to trigger synchronization you must call @ref bs::CoreObject::markCoreDirty "CoreObject::markCoreDirty" which notifies the system that synchronization is required.
 This will in turn trigger a call to @ref bs::CoreObject::syncToCore(FrameAlloc*) "CoreObject::syncToCore" method you implemented earlier.
 Synchronization happens automatically for all dirty core objects once per frame.
-Optionally you may call @ref bs::CoreObject::syncToCore(CoreAccessor&) "CoreObject::syncToCore" to manually queue the synchronization.
+Optionally you may call @ref bs::CoreObject::syncToCore() "CoreObject::syncToCore" to manually queue the synchronization.

 See implementation of @ref bs::Light "Light" and @ref bs::LightCore "LightCore" in "BsLight.cpp" for a simple example of synchronization.